We believe bullying and harassment are never okay.

 Harassment is unwanted physical, verbal or non-verbal conduct which may (intentionally or unintentionally) violate a person’s dignity or create an intimidating, hostile, degrading, humiliating or offensive environment, which interferes with an individual’s learning, working or social environment.
 It also includes treating someone less favourably because they have submitted or refused to submit to such behaviour in the past.

 Unlawful harassment may involve sexual harassment or be related to a protected characteristic such as age, disability, gender reassignment, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation.
 At the University of Manchester we believe harassment is unacceptable even if it does not fall within any of these categories.
-Find out more about sexual harassment.

 Some forms of harassment are considered a Hate Crime.
 A hate incident or crime is any act of violence or hostility against a person or property that is motivated by hostility or prejudice towards a person due to a particular protected characteristic.
-Find out more on hate crime.

 Harassment may include, for example: